 Risk of Cash Transactions.
-Unlike most exchange-traded funds ("ETFs"), the Fund expects to effect its creations and redemptions principally for cash, rather than in-kind securities.
+Unlike most exchange-traded funds ("ETFs"), the Fund expects to effect its creations and redemptions partially for cash, rather than in-kind securities.
 As such, investments in Shares may be less tax-efficient than an investment in a conventional ETF.

 Non-Diversified Risk.
 The Fund is classified as a "non-diversified" investment company under the Investment Company Act of 1940, as amended (the "1940 Act").
-Therefore, the Fund may invest a relatively high percentage of its assets in a smaller number of issuers or may invest a larger proportion of its assets in a single company represented in the LatAm Small-Cap Index.
-As a result, the gains and losses on a single security may have a greater impact on the Fund's NAV and may make the Fund more volatile than diversified funds.
+Therefore, the Fund may invest a relatively high percentage of its assets in a smaller number of issuers or may invest a larger proportion of its assets in a single issuer.
+As a result, the gains and losses on a single security may have a greater impact on the Fund's NAV and may make the Fund more volatile than more diversified funds.